How I Met My Husband and we became a family

 Shay’s mother was the last person we told, as we knew the conversion would be strenuous, but we felt she deserved to know as Cody’s grandmother, and I would be taking on a parenting role as Connor’s partner.
 She took it as well as we had expected, we were patient with her for Cody’s sake and she came around in time.

-We were together for almost ten years before gay marriage was passed at the federal level, we married the following April on a private beach on the bayside of Maryland’s coast surrounded my family and friends.
-Two months after our wedding, I adopted Cody and this child that I had raised since he was infant legally became my own.
+We were together for almost ten years before gay marriage was passed at the federal level, we married the following April on a private beach on the bayside of Maryland’s coast surrounded by family and friends.
+Two months after our wedding, I adopted Cody and this child that I had raised since he was an infant legally became my own.

-Next April will be fifteen years that Connor and I have been together, and nine years married.
+Next April will be fifteen years that Connor and I have been together, and ten years married.
 Cody is almost sixteen years old, a fact I can hardy believe.
 I have been blessed with a beautiful family, Connor’s sister has been a mother figure for Cody, and he is close with his cousins from all three sides of his family, Connor’s, Shay’s and mine.

 Over the years, Cody has questioned us about his mother, and I never pass up the opportunity to share with him how amazing of a person she was and how much she loved him even before he was born.